This is often referred to as the "Citizenship Test".

 applying as a bereaved spouse, bereaved unmarried partner or bereaved civil partner

-a parent, grandparent or other dependant relative and you are applying under paragraph 312-314 of the Directions of the Lieutenant-Governor
+a parent, grandparent or other dependant relative and you are applying under paragraph 317-319 of the Jersey Immigration Rules

 retired person of independent means

 an EEA family permit holder

 applying for settlement following five years' leave as a refugee

 applying for settlement following six years' discretionary leave

 for settlement following four years' exceptional leave to remain

 applying for settlement following five years' humanitarian protection

 being granted settlement outside the Jersey Immigration Rules